Using Incident Reporting in Healthcare to Improve Sepsis Outcomes

 Learning becomes more effective and employee retention is higher when staff takes on a dual role of both the student and the teacher.

 During weekly unit safety huddles, teams can implement role-playing to identify subtle patient changes before they lead to serious issues.
-This exercise can take as little as 5 minutes and have major effects on the safety culture process and a big impact on helping prevent errors in healthcare.
+This exercise can take as little as 5 minutes and have major effects on the safety culture process and a big impact on helping prevent medication errors.

 Set the scene for the huddle role play then select 3 volunteers to read scripted roles as a patient, nurse, and physician.
 After the role-play is complete, practice using a discussion guide to examine the risk factors and interventions that helped prevent a negative patient outcome in this situation.